jannikschwarz/Stock-Replenishment/README.md

 # Stock-Repleneishment
 A simple Stock Replenishment Reuqest system used by in factory production line workers to request the refilling of materials at their station when running low.
-The request follows this lifecycle
-Draft → Submitted → Approved → Fulfilled
-                  ↘ Rejected

 Tech stack:
 - BackendAPI: ASP.Net Core (.Net 10) using controller RequestController.cs